strike-finance/.github/profile/README.md

 </div>
 <br/>
 <div align="center">
   <p>Strike Finance is an open-source derivatives protocol built on top of Cardano.
-We offer options, forwards, and perpetual contract trading.
-Our mission is to help individuals achieve financial independence.</p>
+We offer options, forwards, and perpetual contract trading.</p>
 </div>

 ## Beta